Asian giant hornet: Dissolution and hibernating period

 Males and new queens take on their responsibilities in mid-September and mid-October, respectively.
 During this time, their body color becomes intense and the weights of the queens increase about 20%.
 Once the males and queens leave the nest, they do not return.
-In V.mandarinia, males wait outside the nest entrance until the queens emerge, when males intercept them in midair, bring them to the ground, and copulate from 8 to 45 seconds.
+In V. mandarinia, males wait outside the nest entrance until the queens emerge, when males intercept them in midair, bring them to the ground, and copulate from 8 to 45 seconds.
 After this episode, the males return to the entrance for a second chance, while the now-mated queens leave to hibernate.
 Many queens (up to 65%) attempt to fight off the males and leave unfertilized, at least temporarily.
 After this episode, prehibernating queens are found in moist, subterranean habitats.

 When sexed individuals emerge, workers shift their focus from protein and animal foods to carbohydrates.
 The last sexed individuals to emerge may die of starvation.

 Sting

 The stinger of the Asian giant hornet is about 6 mm long.
 Their stinger injects an especially potent venom that contains Mastoparan-M. Mastoparans are found in many bee and wasp venoms.
 They are cytolytic peptides that can damage tissue by stimulating phospholipase action, in addition to its own phospholipase.
 Masato Ono, an entomologist at Tamagawa University, described the sensation of being stung as feeling "like a hot nail being driven into my leg".
 Besides using their stingers to inject venom, Asian giant hornets are apparently able to spray venom into a person's eyes under certain circumstances, with one report in 2020 from Japan of long-term damage, though the exact extent of actual visual impairment still remains unassessed.

 The venom contains a neurotoxin called Mandaratoxin, a single-chain polypeptide with a molecular weight around 20 kDa.
 While a single wasp cannot inject a lethal dose, multiple stings can be lethal even to people who are not allergic if the dose is sufficient, and allergy to the venom greatly increases the risk of death.
 Tests involving mice found that the venom falls short of being the most lethal of all wasp venoms, having an of 4.0 mg/kg.
-In comparison, the deadliest wasp venom (at least to laboratory mice) by weight belongs to V.luctuosa at 1.6 mg/kg.
-The potency of the V.mandarinia sting is due, rather, to the relatively large amount of venom injected.
+In comparison, the deadliest wasp venom (at least to laboratory mice) by weight belongs to V. luctuosa at 1.6 mg/kg.
+The danger of the V. mandarinia sting is therefore due to the relatively large amount of venom injected.

 Immunogenicity

-Evidence is insufficient to believe that prophylactic immunotherapy for the venom of other Vespidae will prevent allergic reaction to V.mandarinia venom, because of wide differences in venom chemistry.
+Evidence is insufficient to believe that prophylactic immunotherapy for the venom of other Vespidae will prevent allergic reaction to V. mandarinia venom, because of wide differences in venom chemistry.

 Effects on humans

-In 1957, van der Vecht was under the impression humans in the native range lived in constant fear of V.mandarinia and Iwata reported in 1976 that research and removal were hampered by its attacks.
+In 1957, Van der Vecht was under the impression humans in the native range lived in constant fear of V. mandarinia and Iwata reported in 1976 that research and removal were hampered by its attacks.